-The Continuing Education department offers a wide range of courses and programs from personal development to professional training and upgrading as well as special events and public forums.
-Continuing Education courses are offered at UCFVs three campuses, in many other locations around Chilliwack, Abbotsford, and Mission, and in community facilities in Hope and Agassiz.
+The Continuing Studies department offers a wide range of courses and programs from personal development to professional training and upgrading as well as special events.
+Continuing Studies courses are offered at UCFVs three campuses, in many other locations around Chilliwack, Abbotsford, and Mission, and in community facilities in Hope and Agassiz.
 The courses are offered on a short-term or part-time basis during evenings, daytime hours, and weekends.

 UCFV aspires to serve residents of all ages and in all parts of the community, and therefore looks to local groups and individuals for course ideas and for assistance in program planning.
 It cooperates with community agencies in organizing co-sponsored courses and events, and encourages participation by interested individuals and community groups.

-Continuing Education issues program booklets twice each year, before the beginning of each semester in September and January.
+Continuing Studies issues program booklets twice each year, before the beginning of each semester in September and January.
 The booklets are delivered free to every household in the UCFV region.
-They list and describe all the full- and part-time Continuing Education courses offered by UCFV, and contain all the information necessary for you to enrol.
+They list and describe all the full- and part-time Continuing Studies courses offered by UCFV, and contain all the information necessary for you to enrol.

-The Continuing Education department has an extensive instructional program, offering non-credit courses in many employment-related fields.
-During the 2000/01 academic year, Continuing Education offered more than 1,000 classes, workshops and seminars for a total of more than 13,000 registrations.
+The Continuing Studies department has an extensive instructional program, offering non-credit courses in many employment-related fields.

-Continuing Education programs are offered in the following categories:
+Continuing Studies programs are offered in the following categories:

 Many part-time vocational courses are offered in response to special requests by business, industry, and labour.
 UCFV can respond quickly to requests for specialized training.

-Continuing Education offers a number of certificate programs in a variety of employment sectors.
+Continuing Studies offers a number of certificate programs in a variety of employment sectors.